drzchen/movec/README.md

 Copyright (C) Zhe Chen.
 All rights reserved.

-The SMATUS approach has been implemented in a stand-alone tool, named Movec, which transforms a C source file into an instrumented C source file that can be compiled by a standard C compiler such as gcc.
+Movec is a stand-alone tool that implements the Smatus (short for smart status) dynamic analysis approach and a source-level instrumentation framework, which transforms a C source file into an instrumented C source file that can be compiled by a standard C compiler such as gcc.
 This document presents step-by-step instructions on how to run Movec on the associated benchmark suites.

 # 1. Getting Started